Gerald Shapiro, Ph.D.

 Helping ensure a safe, secure, and efficient global airspace through wide-ranging technical and analytical services in critical areas of operations and management.

-CNA Air Traffic Management (ATM) provides the Federal Aviation Administration and other aviation system clients with wide-ranging technical and analytical support in helping to ensure a safe, secure, and efficient global airspace system that contributes to national security and U.S. economic development.
-ATIM also supports the civil aviation security responsibilities of the U.S. Department of Homeland Security.
+CNA Corporation's Air Traffic Management (ATM) division provides the Federal Aviation Administration (FAA) and other aviation system clients with wide-ranging technical and analytical support in helping to ensure a safe, secure, and efficient global airspace system that contributes to national security and U.S. economic development.
+ATM also supports the civil aviation security responsibilities of the U.S. Department of Homeland Security.

 ATM’s team of analysts includes engineers, scientists, mathematicians, economists, and information systems professionals.
 These experts work directly with clients to solve complex technical, operational, and policy problems, and consult with the broader aviation community to obtain requisite technical and operational input.